Glass recycling bins

 On this page:

-Some residents will need to take their glass bottles and jars to a glass recycling drop-off point.
-This will mostly affect residents in units and apartment blocks.
-We will be in touch if this affects you.
+Some residents need to take their glass bottles and jars to a glass recycling drop-off point.
+This mostly affects residents in units and apartment blocks.
+We have been in touch if this affects you.

 -

-Only glass bottle and jars can be put in your glass recycling bin, for example:
+Only glass bottle and jars can be put in your glass recycling bin.
+This includes:

 - Pasta sauce, jam, and condiment jars